"The Gravity of Intention: From Manifestation to Inner Awakening"

 Embracing your shadow means:

 And the “Law of Attraction,” perhaps, is just a set of feedback mechanisms carefully designed by the universe to help us complete this “self-integration.”
-It constantly projects our shadows into reality, causing us pain, until we are willing to turn around and embrace the self that lives in the shadow.
+It constantly projects our shadows into reality, causing us pain, until we are willing to turn around and embrace the self that lives in the shadows.

-Chapter Eight: Drawing a Boundary for the Crazy World: Acknowledge Reality, But Don’t Resign
+Chapter Eight: Drawing a Boundary for the Crazy World: Acknowledge Reality, But Don’t Resign Yourself

-“My startup failed because my subconscious fear of success was too deep.”
-“I can’t find a job because my deep-seated sense of scarcity is too strong.”
-“I’m sick because I haven’t loved myself enough.”
+“My startup failed; it must be because my subconscious fear of success was too deep.”
+“I can’t find a job; it must be because my inner sense of scarcity is too strong.”
+“I got sick; it must be because I didn’t love myself enough.”

 So, how do we balance “the power of intention” and “the limitations of reality”?